panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 According to the `FormatDateProps` interface, the component `FormatDate` the value of `date` prop can only be an instance of `Date`.
 That is a *constraint*.

 Why is this constraint important?
 Because the `FormatDate` component calls the method `date.toLocaleString()` on the date instance, and the `date` prop have to be a date instance.
-Otherwise the component wouldn't work.
+Otherwise, the component wouldn't work.

 Then the user of the `FormatDate` component would have to satisfy the constraint, and provide `date` prop only with `Date` instances: